 Often the employment discrimination can be very subtle.
 For example in Griggs v.
 Duke Power Co., argued before the United States Supreme Court in 1970, Duke Power was found guilty of race discrimination due to a company procedure used to select employees for internal transfers and promotion.

 Employment discrimination can also be very direct.
 For example when someone does not offer a job to a women because a women may be required to take maternity leave where a man would not.

 Employers are required to provide workers an environment that is continually safe and free from discrimination.
 Employees who find themselves in a compromised work environment where discrimination is taking place can become depressed, feel threatened and have their work performance suffer.
 If this situation exists, employers are violating employment laws.

-Donahoo & Associates have represented clients in all types of employment discrimination cases and work tirelessly to ensure the state and federal laws that provide protection to employees from discrimination are upheld.
-If you are being discriminated against, Donahoo & Associates can help you take legal action to make discrimination stop and assist in recovering compensation and damages for losses you may have suffered.
+Donahoo & Associates, PC have represented clients in all types of employment discrimination cases and work tirelessly to ensure the state and federal laws that provide protection to employees from discrimination are upheld.
+If you are being discriminated against, Donahoo & Associates, PC can help you take legal action to make discrimination stop and assist in recovering compensation and damages for losses you may have suffered.

 Please do not allow a discriminating situation to continue.
-Contact Donahoo & Associates today for immediate help.
+Contact Donahoo & Associates, PC today for immediate help.

 Contact Donahoo & Associates, PC Today to Set Up a Free Consultation.